The following tools and resources have been chosen to help you find healthy eating information to prevent and manage heart disease.

 - My Healthy Weight Action Plan™: This free, 12-week web-based program can help you achieve and maintain a healthy body weight.

-- <30 Days: This free iPhone app helps you to identify and overcome unhealthy habits and adopt a healthier lifestyle in 30 days or less.
+- <30 Days: This free app helps you to identify and overcome unhealthy habits and adopt a healthier lifestyle in 30 days or less.
 It provides you with simple, daily challenges and gives you helpful reminders and support to reduce your risk of heart disease and stroke.
-Available on iTunes.
+Available on iTunes and Google Play.